zammad/zammad-org/src/sr/documentation/use/basics/ticket-basics.md

 ---
 order: 2
-title: 'Основе тикета'
+title: 'Ticket basics'
 ---

-# Основе тикета
+# Ticket basics

 New to ticket systems?
 Then read on about the basics.
 This helps you to understand the main concepts and to get started with Zammad.
 If you are